myselfshravan/wiz-hack/README.md

 so basically i got bored and decided to hack and dive into my Philips Wiz lights instead of using their app like a normal person.

-**the problem:** the official Wiz app is... fine? but it's missing stuff. can't integrate with my own tools, and honestly where's the fun in just using an app?
+**the problem:** the official Wiz app is... fine? but it's missing stuff. can't integrate with my own tools, and honestly i just wanted to explore this

 **the solution:** turns out these Rs.500 bulbs just accept UDP packets on port 38899. no auth or protocols. sending raw JSON over UDP.